daminichopra/fogflow/doc/en/source/performance.rst

 Experiement Setup
 -------------------

-to explain the system environment for the performance evaluation, such as how FogFlow is deployed and where is the test client, which tool to generate the test workload

 **Deployment environment:** To test the performance, I have deployed one cloud node(vCPUs, 4 GB RAM) and two edge node(2vCPUs, 4 GB RAM) in doker container.

 **test client:**